mesosphere/dcos-docs-site/pages/1.11/administering-clusters/sshcluster/index.md

 navigationTitle:  SSHing into Nodes
 title: SSHing into Nodes
 menuWeight: 0
-excerpt: Learn to set up an SSH connection to your DC/OS cluster from an outside network.
+excerpt: Setting up an SSH connection to your DC/OS cluster from an outside network

 enterprise: false
 ---